 - Parts and labor not just for repairing defects, but to help keep products operating properly under normal use.
 Our coverage goes well beyond the product warranty.
-No deductibles, no functional failure excluded from coverage-real protection. - ☑ Expert service by a force of more than 10,000 authorized Sears service technicians, which means someone you can trust will be working on your product. - ☑ Unlimited service calls and nationwide service, as often as you want us, whenever you want us. - "No-lemon" guarantee replacement of your covered product if four or more product failures occur within twelve months. - Product replacement if your covered product can't be fixed. - ☑ Annual Preventive Maintenance Check at your request no extra charge. - ☑ Fast help by phone we call it Rapid Resolution phone support from a Sears representative on all products.
-Think of us as a "talking owner's manual." - Power surge protection against electrical damage due to power fluctuations. - \$250 Food Loss Protection annually for any food spoilage that is the result of mechanical failure of any covered refrigerator or freezer. - ☑ Rental reimbursement if repair of your covered product takes longer than promised. - 25% discount off the regular price of any non-covered repair service and related installed parts.
+No deductibles, no functional failure excluded from coverage-real protection. - ☑ Expert service by experienced service technicians trusted in millions of homes every year. - ☑ Unlimited service calls and nationwide service, as often as you want us, whenever you want us. - "No-lemon" guarantee replacement of your covered product after three separate product failures occur within twelve months and a fourth repair is required.
+Includes free delivery and installation, if necessary, of replacement product. - Product replacement if your covered product can't be fixed. - ☑ Annual Preventive Maintenance Check at your request no extra charge. - ☑ Fast help by phone phone support from a service agent on all products to help troubleshoot problems.
+Think of us as a "talking owner's manual." - ☑ Power surge protection against electrical damage due to power fluctuations. - \$300 Food Loss Protection for any food spoilage that is the result of mechanical failure of any covered refrigerator or freezer. - ☑ Service Promise: \$50 if first attempt repair of your covered product can't be accomplished and product is not usable while awaiting further repair service. - ☑ 25% discount off the regular price of any non-covered repair service and related installed parts.

 Once you purchase the Agreement, a simple phone call is all that it takes for you to schedule service.
-You can call anytime day or night, or schedule a service appointment online.
+You can call anytime day or night.